ylimath/ylimath.github.io/contents/home.md

 #### Research Interests
 My research interests primarily concern the existence and uniqueness of very weak solutions to elliptic and parabolic equations with non-standard growth, including entropy solutions and renormalized solutions.
+I am also interested in the regularity of solutions to such equations.
 #### Employment
 Postdoctoral researcher, Harbin Institute of Technology, August 2023-present